technologiestiftung/energiekarte/README.md

 ## Map

 The basemap style was created with maptiler (https://www.maptiler.com/).
-The dark map style that is used in the application is located in our repo under:
-./resources/mapstyle.json.
-If you would like to use this particular style feel free to copy it.
-Please note, that you would need to update the MAPKEY with your own project's mapkey.
+Please note, that you need to update the MAPKEY with your own project's mapkey.
+You can also use any other basemap by adapting the code in the *src/Map* folder.

 ## Page analytics